SHyPar: A Spectral Coarsening Approach to Hypergraph Partitioning: SHyPar: Hypergraph Partitioning via Spectral Coarsening

-We enhance the hypergraph structure by employing a technique that iteratively computes a vector of effective resistance $R$ and contracts hyperedges exhibiting low effective resistances ($R_e < \delta$), where $\delta$ is the effective resistance threshold.
-Throughout this process, node clusters are contracted by merging nodes within each cluster and replacing them with a new entity termed a \textit{supernode} at the subsequent level.
-The structural information of the hypergraph is preserved and transmitted through levels by assigning weights to the supernodes, which are equal to the hyperedge effective resistances evaluated at the preceding level.
+We preserve the hypergraph structure by employing a technique that iteratively computes a vector of effective resistance $R$ and contracts hyperedges exhibiting low effective resistances ($R_e < \delta$), where $\delta$ is the effective resistance threshold.
+Throughout this process, node clusters are contracted by merging the nodes within each cluster and replacing that cluster with a new $\textit{supernode}$ in the next level.
+By assigning a weight to each supernode—equal to the hyperedge's effective resistance evaluated at the previous level—we propagate essential structural information through all levels of coarsening.
+As an example, in Figure \ref{fig:EF_overview}, when hyperedge $e_4$ in $H$ is contracted, the node 8 in $H'$ takes on a weight that is equal to the effective resistance of $e_4$.
+This ensures that the structural information from the original hyperedge remains available in subsequent coarsening steps.